-VOTE BY MAIL Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to Vote Processing, c/o Broadridge, 51 Mercedes Way, Edgewood, NY 17717.
+Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to Vote Processing, c/o Broadridge, 51 Mercedes Way, Edgewood, NY 11717.

-D92918-P83662 KEEP THIS P ORTION FOR YOU R RECORE TI HIS PROXY CARD IS VALID ON LY WHEN SIGNED AND DATED.
-DETACH AND RETURN THIS POP RTION ON Н The Board of Directors recommends you vote FO R the following proposal: For A Against Abstain To approve the RH 2023 Stock Incentive Plan.
-0 0 0 NOTE: Such other business as may properly come bef fore the meeting or any adjournment or postponement thereof.
-If we determine it is not possible or advisable to hold the Special Meeting may be held by means of remot advance, and will provide details on how to participate of whether you intend to attend in person. e communication (i.e., a virtual-only i meeting).
-If this is determined, we will announce to he decision in , 2 1 1 10 10 100 L V 100 L Please sign exactly as your name(s) appear(s) hereon administrator, or other fiduciary, please give full title a personally.
+VOTE, MARK BLOCKS BELOW IN BLUE OR BLACK INK AS POLLO CEEP THIS PORTIO N FOR YOU JR RECORD THIS PRO DXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
+TACH AND RETUR N THIS PO RTION ONL RH • The Board of Directors recommends you vote FOR the fo ollowing proposal: For Against Abstain To approve the RH 2023 Stock Incentive Plan.
+0 0 0 NOTE: Such other business as may properly come before the r meeting or any adjournment or postponement thereof. the Special Meeting may be held by means of remote commu I Meeting in person due to health or other considerations related to COVID-19 or other unication (i.e., a virtual-only meeting).
+If this is determined, we will announce the ducom.
+As always, we encourage you to vote your shares prior to the Special Meeting r ecision in Please sign exactly as your name(s) appear(s) hereon.
+When administrator, or other fiduciary, please give full title as such. personally.
 All holders must sign.
-If a corporation or partnership name by authorized officer. as such.
-Joint owners should each sig n Signature [PLEASE SIGN WITHIN BOX] Date • Signature (Joint Owners) Date
+If a corporation or partnership or partnership name by authorized officer.
+Joint owners should each sign Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Dat te

-Important Notice Regarding the Availability of Proxy Materials for the Special Meeting: The Notice and Proxy Statement is available at www.proxyvote.com.
+Important Notice Regarding the Availability of Proxy Materials for the Special Meeting:

+The Notice and Proxy Statement is available at www.proxyvote.com.